SVG%20File-02.svg

 Being Proactive in Terms of In-Kind Donations Helps a Lot

-If you want to be sure that your organization gets the right kind of in-kind donations, it helps to be proactive about it.
-Make a list of the goods and services that would be welcome, and find likely businesses and/or individuals who would be able to provide it.
+If you want to ensure that your organization receives the right kind of in-kind donations, you need to be proactive.
+List the goods and services that would be welcome and find likely businesses and/or individuals who can provide them.

-Your nonprofit organizations should record any in-kind donations in the period that you receive them.
-These types of donations are to be recorded at 'fair value' (the price that it would fetch on the open market between willing buyers and sellers).
+Your nonprofit organizations should record any in-kind donations when you receive them.
+These types of donations will be recorded at 'fair value' (the price it would fetch on the open market between willing buyers and sellers).

-For goods like computers, you can simply look up what it would cost.
-You can track and value services provided according to the hourly rate of the donor.
+You can look up the cost of goods like computers.
+You can also track and value services provided according to the donor's hourly rate.

 Acknowledge In-Kind Donations